West Genesee Runners

 All team members have personal reasons for being runners, but here are a few good ones for becoming a Modified/Varsity Cross-Country athlete:

-• Everyone Competes — If you attend all scheduled practices and train diligently, you will be entered in ALL Dual and Invitational meets during the regular season.
+• Everyone Competes — If you attend all scheduled practices and train diligently, you will be entered in ALL Dual and several Invitational meets during the regular season.

 • Good Company To Keep — Not to brag, but our team members are also typically high achievers in the classroom, with many Honor Roll and High Honor Roll members on each year’s teams.
 The boys and girls squads routinely qualify as New York State Scholastic-Athlete Teams.
 Our XC runners do a fine job of balancing sports and academic excellence.

 • You Never Know….
-You may a good athlete in other sports who could be a GREAT athlete in Cross-Country.
+You may a good athlete in other sports who could be a GREAT athlete in this sport.
 Every year, we are contacted by many colleges interested in our runners, with partial scholarships and financial aid offered.
 You could be one of those in the future.
 It pays to find out with a season of Wildcats Cross-Country.

-•
+• j

 Join Us!